ovh/the-bastion/doc/sphinx/installation/advanced.rst

 in the ``/etc/bastion/osh-encrypt-rsync.conf.d`` directory.
 Any file there takes precedence over the global configuration file.

-Once you are done with you configuration, you might want to test it by running:
+Once you are done with your configuration, you might want to test it by running:

 .. code-block:: shell